Finance data management...

 The ‘Bible’ of DM professionals, DAMA-DMBOK standard, stipulates one of the Data management guiding principles as "Data and information are valuable enterprise assets."

 So, the conclusion seems simple: if you as FP&A expert manages a company value, you are also responsible for managing its data and information.

-But what is expected from you as FP&A guru in respect to Data management?
+But what is expected from you as an FP&A guru with respect to Data management?

-The answers are hidden in the DAMA standards mentioned above and we still on our way to it.
+The answers are hidden in the DAMA standards mentioned above, and we still on our way to them.

-What are you functions as FP&A expert** and how they are linked to Data management?
+What are your functions as FP&A expert**, and how are they linked to Data management?

-If you keep yourself busy with Performance metrics, Trends, Scenarios, Reports and Analysis you instantly need correct historical data, at right time, at right place, of adequate scope and of acceptable quality.
-These are your requirements for data that is to be delivered to you .
-Execution of these requirements is a part of mature Data management function within your organization.
+If you keep yourself busy with Performance metrics, Trends, Scenarios, Reports, and Analysis, you instantly need correct historical data, at the right time, at the right place, of adequate scope, and of acceptable quality.
+These are your requirements for data that is to be delivered to you.
+Execution of these requirements is a part of the mature Data management function within your organization.

-This article only touched the tip of the iceberg outlining your main concerns at the Data management area.
-We all know that ‘the devil in the details’.
+This article only touched the tip of the iceberg, outlining your main concerns in the Data management area.
+We all know that "the devil in the details."

-The question remains: how to enforce you with practical knowledge and tooling to let you successfully perform as a Trusted advisor and Business partner?
+The question remains: how do we enforce you with practical knowledge and tooling to let you successfully perform as a Trusted Advisor and Business partner?